 See Background of how drug companies were aware of this danger but did not go forward with the production of a Statin/CoQ10 medication at end of page.

-B. Bempedoic acid: A second line of medications.
-Bempedoic acid is a convenient, complementary, cost-effective, oral, once-daily small molecule for lowering elevated LDL-C. Bempedoic acid’s mechanism of action is actually similar to statins in that it inhibits cholesterol synthesis and upregulates LDL receptors on liver cells.
+C. Bempedoic acid: A convenient, complementary, cost-effective, oral, once-daily small molecule for lowering elevated LDL-Cholesterol.
+Bempedoic acid’s mechanism of action is actually similar to statins in that it inhibits cholesterol synthesis and upregulates LDL receptors on liver cells.
 However, bempedoic acid is inactive until it hits the liver.
 Unlike statins, bempedoic acid does not inhibit the cholesterol biosynthesis pathway in skeletal muscle, nor promote the associated cytotoxicity believed to lead to muscle-related side effects.

-C. Esperion has successfully demonstrated a combination therapy that could be more powerful than statins: They will likely be able to bring to market a fixed dose combination pill of bempedoic acid and ezetimibe as an effective orally administered solution that has shown powerful LDL-C lowering effects.
+D.Potential Future Combination: Even better than Bempedoic Acid alone, Esperion has successfully demonstrated in clinical trials a combination therapy that could be more powerful than statins: They hope to be able to bring to market a fixed dose combination pill of bempedoic acid and ezetimibe as an effective orally administered solution that has shown powerful LDL-Cholesterol lowering effects.

-D. The PCSK9 inhibitors (PSK9i) are a class of injectable drugs approved in 2015 that have been shown to dramatically lower LDL cholesterol levels, by up to 60% when combined with a statin.
+E. The PCSK9 inhibitors (PSK9i) are a class of injectable drugs that have been shown to dramatically lower LDL cholesterol levels, by up to 60% when combined with a statin.

 Who Needs a PCSK9 Inhibitor?